build-server-protocol/build-server-protocol/docs/bsp.md

 additions.

-The `id` and optional `parentId` fields allow clients to structure logs in a hierarchical way (in a tree fashion, with dropdowns, et cetera) to ease readability.
+The `id` and optional `parentId` fields allow clients to structure logs in a hierarchical way (in a tree fashion, with dropdowns, ...) to ease readability.

 The `requestId` field helps clients know which request originated a notification in case several requests are handled by the client at the same time.
 It will only be populated if the client